 If you have any concerns about information security, no matter how small, you should contact the IS Service Desk.Read the Information Security Policies Find out how to contact the IS Service Desk

-How you log into Moodle and your other Edinburgh Napier digital systems is changingWe are introducing an extra level of security which will make you safer when logging into our digital platforms.
+Multi-Factor Authentication (MFA) is an extra level of security which makes you safer when logging into our digital platforms.

 You use your University password to log in to the University network and online services.